The getfit challenge is a 12-week, team-oriented fitness challenge open to the entire MIT community.

 - Frequently Asked Questions

 - Teams must consist of five to eight people, including two co-captains.
-Note that co-captains must have an email address ending in mit.edu, draper.com, or broadinstitute.org.
+Note that co-captains must have an email address ending in mit.edu, draper.com, broadinstitute.org, or technologyreview.com.
 Participation is open to all members of the MIT community and family members aged 16 years and older.

 - Individuals may be a member of only one team.